MinecraftForge/Documentation/docs/blocks/blocks.md

 As with most things, blocks can be registered using `GameRegistry.register(...)`.
 For this method your block must have a "registry name" which is just another way of saying "unique name".
 The preferred method to set your block's registry name is by calling `setRegistryName` on it inside the call to `register`.
 For instance, `GameRegistry.register(myBlock.setRegistryName("foo"))`.

+!!! important

+    When you register a block, you *only* register a block.
+The block does not automatically have an item form.
+In order to give your block an item form, you should construct an `ItemBlock` from it and register that as well.
+The simplest way to do this like this: `GameRegistry.register(new ItemBlock(myBlock).setRegistryName(myBlock.getRegistryName()))`.
+You might be tempted to use `GameRegistry.registerWithItem`, but that was created to ease the transition from earlier Minecraft versions to 1.9 and has been deprecated from day 1.

 !!! note

     When using a simple string, the currently active mod's ID will be added.
 So if I was doing this from "mymod", the real registry name would be "mymod:foo".

 It is also possible to pass a `ResourceLocation` directly into `register`, but this is just convenience for calling `setRegistryName` with the `ResourceLocation` beforehand.